Terence Stamp: Relationships

 In the 1960s, Stamp shared a house with actor Michael Caine in Wimpole Street, London, before and during their rise to fame.
 In his autobiography, What's It All About (1992), Caine stated "I still wake up sweating in the night as I see Terence agreeing to accept my advice to take the role in Alfie."

-Associated with the Swinging London scene of the 1960s – during which time he was in high-profile relationships with actress Julie Christie and supermodel Jean Shrimpton – Stamp was among the subjects photographed by David Bailey for a set titled Box of Pin-Ups.
+Associated with the Swinging London scene of the 1960s, during which time he was in high-profile relationships with actress Julie Christie and supermodel Jean Shrimpton, Stamp was among the subjects photographed by David Bailey for a set titled Box of Pin-Ups.
 He and Shrimpton were one of the most-photographed couples of Mod London.
 After Shrimpton ended her relationship with Stamp, he moved to India and spent time at the ashram of Krishnamurti.

-On New Year's Eve 2002, Stamp married for the first and only time at the age of 64.
+On New Year's Eve 2002, Stamp married for the only time at the age of 64.
 His 29-year-old bride was Elizabeth O'Rourke, whom Stamp first met in the mid-1990s at a chemist's shop in Bondi, New South Wales.
 Of Irish-Australian and Indian-Singaporean parentage, O'Rourke was raised in Singapore before moving to Australia in her early twenties to study pharmacology.
 The couple divorced on the grounds of his "unreasonable behaviour" in April 2008.

 Interests

 Stamp's brother Chris became a rock music record producer and manager credited with helping to bring the Who to prominence during the 1960s, launching the career of Jimi Hendrix and co-founding Track Records.
-In 1984, the band the Smiths released their third single, "What Difference Does It Make?"
-The single cover was a photograph taken on the set of the film The Collector (but not depicted in the film).
-Originally, Stamp refused permission for the still to be used, and some pressings featured lead singer Morrissey in a re-enacted scene.
+In 1984, the band the Smiths released their third single, "What Difference Does It Make?", and its single cover was a photograph taken on the set of the film The Collector (but not depicted in the film).
+Stamp originally refused permission for the still to be used, and some pressings featured lead singer Morrissey in a re-enacted scene.
 In the re-enactment Morrissey is holding a glass of milk, as opposed to the chloroform pad of the original.
 Eventually, Stamp changed his mind, and the original cover was reinstated.

 Death and tributes

-Stamp died on 17 August 2025, at the age of 87.
+Stamp died in a care home in Bickley in south east London on 17 August 2025, aged 87.
 Filmmaker Edgar Wright, who directed him in Last Night in Soho (2021), wrote in part, "Terence was kind, funny, and endlessly fascinating.
 I loved ... reminiscing about his films, going back to his debut in Billy Budd.
 Terence was a true movie star: the camera loved him, and he loved it right back".
 Others who paid tribute included Guy Pearce, Gale Anne Hurd, Lou Diamond Phillips, Michael McKean, Billy Idol, and Stephan Elliott.

+An auction of Stamp's memorabilia and personal items, including birthday cards, clothing, correspondence, costumes, photographs and scripts was held at Bonhams auction house in June 2026, fetching in excess of £240,000.